paschalidi/infinity-scroll/README.md

 As an input you have a basic representation of a voucher list from our design agency.

-This design is already implemented as a simple react app (have a look at the `src/App.js` file).

-In `src/index.js` you will find the `fetchVouchers` method which can return as many vouchers as you wish.

 Things to be done:

 - Make the list of vouchers dynamic and use data from the `fetchVouchers` method